jvintorres/Data_Visualization_Project/README.md

 Fig. 1.
 Campylobacteriosis Prevalence in California by County (2001 - 2014)
 ---

-## Project Overview
+## Project Overview - Visualization for a Superficial Trend Analysis

-Campylobacteriosis is a enteric infection of public health interest (e.g. food-borne illness prevention).
-This project focuses on:

-- Visualizing Prevalence rates and confidence intervals across grouped California counties.
+Campylobacteriosis is a enteric infection of public health interest (e.g. for food-borne illness prevention).
+This project centered on creating concise Python code to create heatmatps of prevalence rates and confidence intervals.
+These heatmaps may reveal superficial trends and disparities across county groups.
-- Highlighting trends and disparities in Campylobacter Prevalence over time with heatmaps.
-- Exploring the impact of population size and county characteristics on disease rates.

 ---

-## Features (Preprocessing and Analysis)
+## Steps (Preprocessing and Analysis)

 - **Grouped County Analysis**: Counties with no missing data are grouped based on population and visualized in 3x3 subplots for comparison.
 - **Confidence Interval Visualization**: Confidence intervals provide insights into the reliability of the reported rates.